These 15 Dog Breeds Get Stolen The Most – Is Yours On The List?

 How Can I Keep An Eye On Thieves?

 Don’t assume that your home is safe from pet theft.
 Some burglars will enter your residence to steal a valuable dog.
-How can you protect your pup — and your home?
+So, how can you protect your pup and your home?
+Check out our reviews of the best doggie cameras, including WiFi cameras with live-streaming video, to find the best one for your home.